Azure/Metrics-Advisor-for-Equipment.github.io/docs/09-Best Practice.md

 Not all of the problems you’ll find are solvable with anomaly detection.
 This implies three important things:

 - You need a clear and unambiguous definition of the problem you’re trying to detect.
 It is also best if there are direct ways to measure it happening.

+1. Data for experiments
+The overall plan is to run experiment on both label (ground truth) data and real traffic.
+In the first step, we hope you can provide us data with labels which could be easier for us to validate and fine tune the model efficiently.
+2. Evaluation Criteria
+usually, we want to analysis the difference of our model with your current model/method,  analyzing those difference could give us a roughly estimation on the accuracy.
+Still we want to know your opinion on the proposed evaluation criteria.
+3. Open Questions

 - To detect a more complicated problem, you might need to relate the system behavior to a known model, such as rules or theory.
 If you have no model that describes how the system should behave, how do you know that your definition of a problem is correct?

 If you can get close to that, you might have a pretty good shot at using anomaly detection to solve your problem.